New International Track & Field - Remember to rub lightly on the Touch Screen as too much pressure may cause damage.

 Oh God, the week we put time aside to research this one.
 My writer was a broken shell of a human when they finished this because of all that mashing, that tapping, that Repetitive Strain Injury-baiting menace known as the Multi Event Sports Game.
 Anyway, this is our very first DS game, which means we had to improvise with the screenshots a bit.
 The shots themselves come from the emulator DeSmuME which has the proper colour saturation you'd see on a DS Lite as opposed to a vanilla DS, but we used the screen template from NO$GBA to split the two screens properly.
 No mistake though, this review was thoroughly conducted on original DS Lite hardware (and believe me that poor thing took a beating) with emulation used only for screenshots.
-As an unfortunate side effect though, we can't show shots of the final four events or the secret Konami characters, because we can't unlock them.
-With button controls we cannot beat Rowing in time, and with touch screen controls we cannot get Archery to work.
-If anyone out there has a completed save for this game, please send it to us, we were tearing our hair out with this one!
+Initially this meant we couldn't show off any of the final four events or the secret Konami characters due to being unable to finish the fifth set of stages in Career Mode (with button controls we couldn't beat Rowing in time, and with touch screen controls we couldn't get Archery to work) but after finding someone posting their own save file in 2008 and getting it with the Wayback Machine, we can finally share more of this game.
+You can download that save here if the Wayback Machine loses it at some point.
+Your hands will thank you.

 Back to the track for us, it seems!